JavierLopatin/plspmSpatial/README.md

-# plspmTools
+# plspmSpatial

-Set of functions to help in PLS-PM analysis of ecological and geoscience data.
+Set of functions to help in PLS-PM analysis in spatial ecological applications

 The currently included functions are: